-The amount you’ll be able to borrow as a mortgage loan will depend on your current debts, outgoings and incomings.
+The amount you’ll be able to borrow as a mortgage loan will depend on your current debts, outgoings, and incomings.
 Lenders will look at your salary in the following way:

-For single applicants, they’ll usually lend you four times your annual salary
+For single applicants, they’ll usually lend you four times your annual salary.

-For joint applicants it’s generally three times the joint salary or four times the first salary plus the second salary
+For joint applicants, it’s generally three times the joint salary or four times the first salary (plus the second salary).

-This means they’ll have a more accurate picture of how much you can afford, but also the more of these outgoings you have, the less you’ll be able to borrow.
-Lenders need to know you can afford to repay the loan.
+But also, the more of these outgoings you have, the less you’ll be able to borrow.
+Ultimately, lenders need to know you can afford to repay the loan.

 The amount you need to borrow as a first-time buyer can vary widely depending on where you live, as house prices vary by region.
-The south is generally more expensive than the north when it comes to house prices.
+The South is generally more expensive than the North when it comes to house prices.

-* According to the UK House Price Index - Office for National Statistics
+* According to the UK House Price Index –GOV.UK

 Loan to value (LTV)

-So, if the property purchase price is £300,000, and you have a 10% deposit (£30,000), you’ll need to get a mortgage of £270,000, meaning the loan to value of the mortgage is 90%.
+So, if the property purchase price is £300,000 and you have a 10% deposit (£30,000), you’ll need to get a mortgage of £270,000.
+This means that the loan-to-value ratio of the mortgage is 90%.

 Should I save for a bigger deposit?

 When it comes to borrowing money in any capacity, it all comes down to risk.
-The bigger deposit you put down, the lower the risk you are to the lender and the more deals you’re likely to have access to from providers.
+The bigger deposit you put down, the lower the risk you are to the lender and the more deals you’re likely to be able to access from providers.

-The bigger the deposit you can save the stronger position you should be in.
-This is because mortgage interest rates are lower at 90% LTV compared to 95%
+The bigger the deposit you can save, the stronger position you should be in.
+This is because mortgage interest rates are lower at 90% LTV compared to 95%.

-You’ll be at a lower risk of negative equity if you have a bigger cash deposit to put down
+You’ll be at a lower risk of negative equity if you have a bigger cash deposit to put down.

-If house prices rise while you are saving up a bigger deposit, the amount you’ve saved is reduced as a percentage of the house value
+If house prices rise while you are saving up a bigger deposit, the amount you’ve saved is reduced as a percentage of the house value.

-You could be paying rent while you wait to buy which some see as wasting money
+You could be paying rent while you wait to buy, which some see as wasting money.

 Can I get a 100% mortgage?

 While a 100% mortgage means you don’t need to save for a deposit, it carries bigger risks.
-If house prices fall you are at risk of negative equity.
+If house prices fall, you are at risk of negative equity.

 How to raise a deposit

 Saving for a deposit as a first-time buyer can feel like hard work, especially with rising house prices.
-From savings accounts to help to buy schemes, there are ways you can get into the savings habit, including:
+From savings accounts to help-to-buy schemes, there are ways you can get into the savings habit, including:

 Lifetime ISAs: With this savings scheme, the government will pay in £1 for every £4 you save.
-You can invest a maximum of £4,000 a year towards your first home
+You can invest a maximum of £4,000 a year towards your first home.

 Regular savings: Why not set up a direct debit into your savings account?
 Depositing a fixed amount of cash into a separate account each month means you’re less likely to touch it!

-Saving/budgeting apps: There are a number of apps that save your spare cash, which can help you build up a deposit fund.But bear in mind they don’t usually pay interest on the amount saved
+Saving/budgeting apps: There are a number of apps that save your spare cash, which can help you build up a deposit fund.But bear in mind they don’t usually pay interest on the amount saved.

 Can I get a deposit from family?